andrecastelo/dotfiles/README.md

 - [Stow](https://www.gnu.org/software/stow/)

-  Stow is used to create the symlinks to the appropriate folders.
+  `stow` is used to create the symlinks to the appropriate folders.

   - **MacOS**: